MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp11_LunchBox_HelloInterrupt_Falling/Readme.md

-# Exp 00
+# Exp 11
-## LunchBox Template
+## LunchBox Hello Interrupt on Falling Edge
 ___

 ### Description

-This example code provides a template of settings for LunchBox.
+This example code provides the functions and register settings for toggling the state of onboard LED with an external switch having interrupt on falling edge.

-### Hardare needed
+### Hardware needed

-None
+Push Button Switch, Resistor (1 kohm), Breadboard, Connecting wires.

 ### Connections

-None
+One end of switch is connected to Ground and another end is connected to pin 1.4 of Lunchbox.
+This pin is also connected to Vcc (3.3 V) through a pull-up resistor.